1.1 Getting started with moons

 The video concluded by speculating about moons that could host life and about how resources from the Moon could open up the way for future exploration of the Solar System.

-There is also adocumenting the known moons of six planets (Venus and Mercury have no moons) and three dwarf planets in our Solar System.
+- documenting the known moons of six planets (Venus and Mercury have no moons) and three dwarf planets in our Solar System.
 Note: since this infographic was made, a 4th dwarf planet (Makemake) has been shown to have a moon.